 More about unattended cremationA small or private attended cremation, sometimes referred to as a family-led funeral, is a funeral with a small attended service designed and guided by the family of the deceased, without a celebrant or religious minister.
 The choice of how the service looks is entirely with the family.

-More about attended cremationsNatural burials are a type of green funeral which are fast becoming a popular choice to an alternative funeral as people become more environmentally aware.
+More about attended cremationsNatural burials are a type of green funeral which are fast becoming a popular alternative funeral choice as people become more environmentally aware.
 A natural burial, occasionally referred to as a woodland burial or green burial, is where the deceased is buried at a green burial site in a natural coffin or shroud.

 More about green funeralsChoosing a simple, no fuss funeral instead of a traditional cremation lets you celebrate a loved one’s life however you wish, with less stress and no fuss.